ishaantek/blazex/README.md

 ### Opening BlazeX

-To open Omni, simply press `⌘+Shift+K` on Mac or `Ctrl+Shift+K` on Windows.
+To open BlazeX, simply press `⌘+Shift+K` on Mac or `Ctrl+Shift+K` on Windows.
 You can change the shortcut by going to chrome://extensions/shortcuts in Chrome.

 Alternatively you can click on the extension icon in the toolbar to toggle it.